Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Cosmic variance of AGN

 Telescopes with new instruments, like those onboard the {\it JWST} and {\it Euclid} spacecrafts, and the LSST camera on the Vera Rubin telescope, can expand our understanding of the statistics of high-redshift AGN.
 To help guide our exploration of the AGN using these new facilities, we present predictions of the AGN LF and expected numbers that will be discovered by future surveys.

 {\it JWST}, launched on December 2021, carries onboard the NIRCam instrument observing across the wavelength range 0.7--5 $\mu \mathrm{m}$.
 With the NIRCam F200W filter it will measure AGN radiation at $z\geq 7$ in the rest-frame ultraviolet and optical wavelengths.
 Importantly, this radiation is expected to be less affected by the absorption of the inter-galactic medium.
+To derive the magnitude in the {\it JWST} bands, we convolve the spectral energy distribution (SED) for each AGN with the filter response functions in a set of NIRCam filters\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-filters}}.
+For an AGN SED, we assume the empirical SED which follows a power law in the wavelength range from UV to infrared (\citealt{Marconi2004}) as well as their bolometric correction.
 In Fig.~\ref{fig:LF_F200W} we show the predicted AGN LFs in the F200W band observer frame.
 We assume a flux limit of $9.1~\mathrm{nJy}$, which is the same as that used by \citet{Griffin2020}.
 For sky coverage, we mimic the JWST Advanced Deep Extragalactic Survey (JADES, \citealt{Williams2018}).
 We consider three survey areas: 46, 190, and $1900~\mathrm{arcmin}^2$, which correspond to the surveys JADES-deep, JADES-medium, and ten times JADES-medium.
 We show the mean LF (blue solid lines) and the total field-to-field variance when assuming a $1900~\mathrm{arcmin}^2$ survey area (blue shaded regions).
 Invisible lower limits of the blue shaded regions in most magnitude ranges mean that no AGN can be detected given the extent of the survey area.
 Fig.~\ref{fig:LF_F200W} shows that even with $1900~\mathrm{arcmin}^2$ AGN cannot be detected unless the survey area has much more AGN compared to the average.